allisnulll/keyboard/README.md

     _    _    _    del            bspc           _    menu _    _    _    _
                                                                 _    _    _
 ```
 Provides easy access to navigation keys, as well as other useful keys.
-Does not remove access to modifier keys on right side in order to allow for things like highlight or jump by word. *(Arrow keys are where they are to avoid keyboard ghosting)*

 - *cw*: Caps-word key to capitalize the next typed word.
 - *tb1*: **Ctrl+Tab** for easy access when changing tabs in web browser. *(tb2 in [custom nav layer](#Custom-Navigation-Layer))*
 - *brd*: Lowers brightness.
 Combine with control to lower temperature.